Droid601071/IRO_ERA_SCOPE/README.md

 # IRO_ERA_SCOPE
-This repository was created as part of the practice at the IRO
+This repository was created as part of the practice at the IRA